-Wash the Mattress Cover
+Wash the mattress cover

 Every memory foam mattress from the Memory Foam Warehouse comes with an easy-to-remove zipped cover.
 So, anytime you feel like freshening up your mattress, just unzip the cover, pop it in the washing machine, add some bubbles and bob’s your uncle.

 If your mattress cover is past it’s best, you can buy a replacement one.
-Click here to browse our range.

-Remove a Liquid Stain
+Remove a liquid stain

 If you do accidentally spill something on your memory foam mattress, it is important that you act quickly.
 As soon as you notice a stain: